woonpeng/duediligence_neo4j/README.md

 # Neo4J 3.1 with endpoints for purge, backup, restore, and cleanup

+## Ansible deployment

+The file `authorized_keys` contains the public key needed by Ansible to deploy into the Neo4j image.
+This file is copied from the `finnet-deploy` repository.
+See https://github.com/datagovsg/finnet-deploy/blob/neo4j-ssh/vars/keys/neo4j_staging.pub for more information

 ## Endpoint hooks

 **Note:** The interface has changed from a webhook to providing SSH access to call the scripts